PaloAltoNetworks/pan-os-python/examples/README.rst

 ----------

 This script upgrades a Palo Alto Networks firewall or Panorama to the specified version.
-It takes care of all intermediate uprades and reboots.
+It takes care of all intermediate upgrades and reboots.

 Usage::